perdacherMartin/AppliedBioinformatics/documentation/day1.md

 		There are 63.022 sequences in the file.

 	b.
 Compute a summary of your fasta file!

+		We have used the count_fasta.pl perl script for this task.
+This perl script was preinstalled on our server.
+The output of the script is a histogramm of the read length distribution of our contig-file with a bin size of 100.

 		kurs25@avery:~/data/day1/trinity/trinity> perl count_fasta.pl Trinity.fasta
 		200:299         25758